NickelJarStudios/Car-Chaos/README.md

 ### License
 This game is released under the BSD License.
-> Copyright (c) 2015-2016, Quarter Jar Studios, Seth Nash, Jordan Jones, Brandan Balram, James Cogwill
+> Copyright (c) 2015-2016, Nickel Jar Studios, Seth Nash, Jordan Jones, Brandan Balram, James Cogwill
 >All rights reserved.

 >Redistribution and use in source and binary forms, with or without